Darin Morgan: The X-Files

 In addition to his work as a writer, Morgan appeared in The X-Files episode "Small Potatoes" (April 20, 1997), playing Eddie Van Blundht, a self-described "loser" with the ability to shape-shift.
-As well as being hired by Joel Silver to write the second intended Tales From The Crypt film after Demon Knight called Dead Easy (aka Fat Tuesday) a New Orleans zombie romp.
-However his script was rejected by producers Gilbert Adler and A. L. Katz.

 Later work

 On August 11, 2004, it was announced that Morgan and screenwriter Sam Hamm were writing an untitled screenplay under development by DreamWorks SKG.
 According to The Hollywood Reporter, the story "concerns a marriage counselor, whose daughter is about to get married, who discovers that his future son-in-law is suffering from the delusion that he's a superhero."

 Morgan worked on the second episode of former X-Files producer Frank Spotnitz's Kolchak: The Night Stalker remake, as consulting producer, though the show was canceled before any of Morgan's scripts were produced.
 The only script that Morgan wrote before the show was canceled was called "The M Word".
 It concerned a serial killer and a were-lizard, who may or may not be one and the same.
 It is available as a PDF on the second disc of the show's DVD set.
 The script was later rewritten for the tenth season of The X-Files as "Mulder And Scully Meet The Were-Monster."

 Morgan worked as a consulting producer on the short-lived TV reboot of Bionic Woman (2008) and Fringe (2008).
 He subsequently joined his brother Glen's productions of Tower Prep (2010) and Intruders (2014) as a supervising producer, writing multiple episodes of each show.

 In 2015, Morgan wrote and directed one episode for The X-Files season ten titled "Mulder and Scully Meet the Were-Monster", and then returned again in 2017 to write and direct "The Lost Art of Forehead Sweat" for season eleven.